Guide to Creating Color Schemes

 ●The colors next to it will have higher and lower values

-●Whichever the direction the hue shift, make sure that the direction of light and shadow are opposite each other.
-If you shift the hue for higher value to the right, make sure to shift the hue for lower value to the left and vice versa.
+●Whichever direction the hue shifts, make sure that the direction of light and shadow are opposite each other.
+If you shift the hue for a higher value to the right, make sure to shift the hue for a lower value to the left and vice versa.

 ●This leaves us with two choices: warmer light with cooler shadow OR cooler light with warmer shadow.